jonlambert/HannaBot/readme.md

 ## HannaBot
 HannaBot lets you organise yourself, using email.
 Register a free email account with Gmail (or other provider), then link it to HannaBot.

+## Reminders
 When you send an email to `<your-username>+remind@gmail.com`, with a date in the subject field, HannaBot will send the email back to you on that specified date.

 ```
 To: <your-username>+remind@gmail.com